Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Hand Model.md

 **Before Mitigation**: Likelihood: 4, Severity: 1, Overall: 4

 **Mitigation**: Do not let the people pulling the tendons get too violent.
+Do not let the kids pull multiple strings at once.
 Hold on to the model to prevent it from sliding along the desk, or place it on the floor if possible.

 Ensure kids are behaving sensibly.
 Inform people to be away from the hand model while someone is pulling the tendons.